kattakomal/Data-Analytics-Capstone-Project/README.md

 to work.

 Share:
 In this step, we create data visulizations to share your findings.
-These visualizations are created based on the analysis of the data which is saved as
+These visualizations are created based on the analysis of the data which is saved as Rplot and Rplot1 image files in the root directory.

+Act:
+Based on the analysis and visualizations, the number of rides per weekday for member and casual subcribers shows that the members use the rides high every day of the week.
+And also, the avergae duration per weekday for member and casual subcribers shows that the casual subcribers have very high ride duration.
+Thus this answers the Morenos business question has been answered.
+Thus based on the analysis, we can recommend that the process to increase the member subcribtions.